tiprankstipranks

 Legislative or regulatory initiatives related to global warming/climate change concerns may negatively impact our business.

 Recently, there has been an increasing focus and continuous debate on global climate change including increased attention from regulatory agencies and legislative bodies.
 This increased focus may lead to new initiatives directed at regulating an as-yet unspecified array of environmental matters.
 Legislative, regulatory or other efforts in the U.S. to combat climate change could result in future increases in the cost of raw materials, taxes, transportation and utilities for our vendors and for us which would result in higher operating costs for the Company.
-Also, compliance of our theatres and accompanying real estate with new and revised environmental, zoning, land-use or building codes, laws, rules or regulations, could have a material and adverse effect on our business.
+Also, compliance of our theaters and accompanying real estate with new and revised environmental, zoning, land-use or building codes, laws, rules or regulations, could have a material and adverse effect on our business.
 However, we are unable to predict at this time, the potential effects, if any, that any future environmental initiatives may have on our business.

 Environmental / Social - Risk 3